What is a College House?

 House Advisors are upper class students responsible for attending to the needs and problems of residents and students alike.
 You should get to know your HA as he/she can help you learn the ropes at Franklin & Marshall.
 HAs also serve as liaisons between residence hall students and the House Don and House Precept in your House.
 HAs help you during orientation to ease your transition into the college community.
 If you have any questions, a great place to start is to see the House Advisor (HA) living on your hall.

-Convocation is a formal academic ceremony welcoming and accepting the Class of 2015 into the Franklin & Marshall community that takes place the day before classes begin.
+Convocation is a formal academic ceremony welcoming and accepting the incoming class into the Franklin & Marshall community that takes place the day before classes begin.
 Returning students are invited to attend.
 Please bring appropriate semiformal dress attire (men in nice slacks, shirts, and ties; women in dresses or pant suits).

 You will have the opportunity to meet your academic advisor in a group meeting during Orientation.
 Following this group meeting, you will have a chance to talk to your advisor individually.
 During this appointment, you will be able to discuss any changes to your course schedule.

 At any point in the semester, you can consult with your academic adviser.
-In addition, your house Prefect can help you with academic issues.
+In addition, your House Dean can help you with academic issues.
 If you have questions prior to orientation and would like to speak with someone, call 717-291-3989 or write an email to .

 The phone number is 717.291.4093.